sharetribe/flex-docs/src/docs/references/transaction-process-actions/index.md

 PaymentIntent was created with `:action/stripe-create-payment-intent-push`, the PaymentIntent is captured automatically already when the payment is confirmed and this action will have no effect.
+Uncaptured payment intents are valid for seven days, after which they are automatically canceled by Stripe.

 **Preconditions:**